Brake system bleeding on Austin Mini (AM from 1988 onwards)

 Op 16

-Remove the cap from the bleed screw.
+Remove the bleed nipple cap from the LH rear wheel cylinder.
 Use the flathead screwdriver.

-On this Mini, the steering wheel is on the left but the master cylinder is positioned on the right of the vehicle.
-You must therefore start bleeding the brakes with the rear left wheel (the one farthest from the master cylinder).
+On this Mini, the steering wheel is on the LH side but the master cylinder is positioned on the RH side of the vehicle.

 Op 17

-Fit the 8 mm combination spanner on the bleed screw.
+Position the 8 mm combination spanner on the wheel cylinder bleed nipple.
 Do not loosen it for now.

-Engage the bleed hose on the bleed screw.
+Engage the bleed hose on the bleed nipple.
 Push by hand.

 Op 18

-Unscrew the bleed screw by 1/4 turn.
-Use the 8 mm combination spanner.
+Unscrew the bleed nipple 1/4 turn.
+Use the 8 mm spanner.

-Let the used brake fluid flow as long as there are air bubbles.
+Let the used brake fluid drain until there are no more air bubbles.

-Retighten the bleed screw.
-Use the 8 mm combination spanner.
+Tighten the bleed nipple.
+Use the 8 mm spanner.

-You will certainly notice a color difference between the used brake fluid (darker) and the new brake fluid (lighter).
-If this is the case, let it flow until the new brake fluid arrives.
+You will certainly notice a difference in color between the used brake fluid (darker) and the new brake fluid (lighter).
+If so, let it flow until the new brake fluid arrives.

 Check regularly that there is always brake fluid in the Eezibleed bottle.
 Add more if necessary.
-You must absolutely prevent air from entering the hydraulic braking circuit.
+It is essential to prevent air from entering the hydraulic brake system.

 Op 19